qri-io/rfcs/text/0020-distingush_manual_vs_scripted_transforms.md

 This rfc refines our mental model, centering it around state transitions, which is what's happening in the best of times when using git.
 I'd like to write more about this.

 ### Separate human transforms and machine transforms into common use cases
+I think we should also outline some common use cases.
+For example, I think it'll be a very common pattern to use manual transforms for the `meta` component, and scripted transforms for the `body`.

+### One-off transform scripts
+This change opens the door to one-off scripts that automate tedious changes, we should document how that works.

+### multiple script recall, transform script composition
+The `--recall-tf` is a beachhead for recalling specific scripts from histories, composing multiple scripts, and other tricks that allow more than just "gimmie the last applied script".
+The present workaround should be to document using `qri export` with specific versions to get old scripts out of history, then re-supply that exported script with  `qri save`.

+### Applicable script detection
+In the future we may want to look across the many scripts that that a user has created / used to build up a "toolbox" of available scripts.

+### Use starlark "freeze" to detect what fields a script will manipulate before execution
+Subject of more work.
+For now we'll just run it & check results